suryodaymukherjee/utm-vm-setup-guide/README.md

-# Ubuntu VM Setup Guide for macOS
+# Ubuntu VM Setup Guide for macOS using UTM

 This guide provides step-by-step instructions for setting up an Ubuntu Virtual Machine (VM) on macOS using UTM.
 It also includes instructions for mounting a shared folder between macOS and the VM, and configuring a static IP address for the VM using a bridged network.